by Matt Slick

 The Bible does not forbid interracial marriages.
-It does, however, forbid a Christian from marrying an unbeliever: "Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness? and what communion hath light with darkness?"
+It does, however, forbid a Christian from marrying an unbeliever: "Do not be bound together with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?"
 (2 Cor.
 6:14).

 In Numbers 12:1-8 is an account of Moses marrying an Ethiopian woman.
-"And Miriam and Aaron spake against Moses because of the Ethiopian woman whom he had married: for he had married an Ethiopian woman," (Num.
+"Then Miriam and Aaron spoke against Moses because of the Cushite woman whom he had married (for he had married a Cushite woman)," (Num.
 12:1).

 Other Bible verses translate this as "Cush."
 Cush is the ancient location of Ethiopia.
 Miriam and Aaron were upset with Moses because he married a Cushite woman.
 Cush has also been considered to be the northern part of Egypt.
 Either way, it is very possible that the Cushite woman was of a different race.
 God defended Moses for marrying this woman.
 If race were an issue, this would have been a great place to set the matter straight.

 Also, people of different races were not mentioned as being among those forbidden by God for Jews to marry, see Exodus 34:11.